RyanBeckett/blog/_posts/blog/2015-07-15-constants-and-variables.markdown

 thumb: swift.jpg
 ---

 Constants and variables in Swift are simply ways in which we can store data.
 In Swift a 'constant' is a variable whose values cannot be changed after its been declared.
-On the other hand, a variable's value can be changed but you cannot assign it a new type.
+On the other hand, a variable's value can be changed.
+Note for neither of these can you assign a new type.
 Now let's look at how we declare these.
 <!--more-->

 We use the word "let" to declare a constant in Swift: